DrKoine Love the text, and she will love you back.

 Stacks Image 664

-During excavations at Caesarea an inscription was found at the theater with the name of Pontius Pilate.
+During excavations at Caesarea an inscription was found at the theater with the name of Pontius Pilate, governor of Judea AD 26–36 (or 27–37).
 This inscription is our only archeological confirmation of the existence of Pilate.
-Only during Jewish festivals, when Jerusalem crowds swelled and unrest seethed under the surface, did the Roman governor temporarily live in Jerusalem to command his troops in station at the Antonia Fortress adjacent to the temple.
+Normally, Judea’s governor lived in Caesarea.
+During Jewish festivals, however, crowds in Jerusalem swelled, and political unrest seethed under the surface.
+So, the Roman governor temporarily moved to Jerusalem personally to command his troops in station at the Antonia Fortress adjacent to the temple.
 Such a festival time is when we meet Pilate considering the case of Jesus before the fickle Jerusalem crowds, who only a week before had acclaimed Jesus the royal Son of David in the Triumphal Entry into the city.

 00:00